Frequently Asked Questions

-Biomass is measured via scattered light at an excitation of 620 nm.
-The back scatter from the particles in suspension (cells) is collected and counted by a photomultiplier.
+Biomass is measured via scattered light with an "excitation" wavelength of 620 nm.
+The back scatter of the particles in suspension (cells) is collected and detected.
 Thus, the intensity of the collected scattered light correlates with the biomass concentration of the culture.
-Increasing biomass concentrations are reflected in an increasing signal of scattered light.
-With the scattered light readings of the BioLector no dilutions are required to follow the biomass concentration over the course of most fermentations.
+Increasing biomass concentrations are reflected in an increasing signal of scattered light intensity.

-Scattered light detection depends on shaking frequency, filling volume of cavity, microplate type, particle size and particle shape of the microorganism and media components.
+Scattered light detection depends on shaking frequency, filling volume of microtiter plate well, microtiter plate type, particle size and shape of microorganism and media components.

-When excited with light from the pO2 LED the pO2 optode emits a fluorescent signal that is decreased or quenched in the presence of oxygen.
-The degree of quenching correlates to the partial pressure of oxygen in the matrix.
+When excited with light from the LED the DO optode emits a fluorescent signal that is quenched in the presence of oxygen.
+The degree of quenching correlates to the dissolved oxygen concentration in the culture medium.

-The measurement range for pO2 is always between 0 and 100 % of saturated air in the culture medium with a resolution of up to 0.5 % and an accuracy of ± 5 %.
-Please check the calibration data sheet of your lot for further information.
+The measurement range for DO is always between 0 and 100 % of saturated air in the culture medium with a resolution of up to 0.5 % and an accuracy of ± 5 %.
+Please check the calibration data sheet of your microtiter plate for further information.

-The pH optode consists of a hydronium sensitive dye and a reference dye.
+The pH optode consists, amongst other things, of a hydronium sensitive dye and a reference dye.
 The higher the concentration of hydronium ions (low pH value), the lower the fluorescence of the pH-sensitive dye.
 The combination of reference- and pH-sensitive dye results in a measurable phase shift of the responding signal.
 The patented DLR method enables internally referenced measurements: A combination of different fluorescent dyes detects the intensity changes in the time domain.

-The measurement range is lot number dependent but always within pH 4.5 and 7.5, with a resolution of up to 0.02 pH and an accuracy of ± 0.25 - 0.1 pH.
+The measurement range is microtiter plate lot number dependent but always within a range of pH 4.5 and 7.5, with a resolution of up to 0.02 pH and an accuracy of ± 0.1 pH units.
 Please check the calibration data sheet of your lot for further information.

 The BioLector is equipped with Peltier elements for temperature control in the incubation chamber.
 In the BioLector I the temperature can be controlled between between 5 °C below room temperature (via active cooling) and 50 °C. In the BioLector Pro the temperature range is between room temperature and 50 °C.

-If the BioLector is connected to a liquid handler (RoboLector I), fed-batch cultivations can also be realized.
-The RoboLector I is an automated fermentation platform combining the high-throughput fermentation and online monitoring capability of the BioLector with precise and accurate automated liquid handling.
+If the BioLector is integrated into a liquid handler, the RoboLector, fed-batch cultivations can be realized, too.
+The RoboLector is a unique automated fermentation platform combining the high-throughput fermentation and online monitoring capability of the BioLector with precise and accurate automated liquid handling.

 Please refer to:

-The liquid delivery is realized through microfluidic channels and controlled by air‑operated micro valves imprinted into a microfluidic chip at the bottom of a m2p-labs microfluidic microtiter plate (MTP).
+The liquid delivery is realized through microfluidic channels in a microfluidic chip in the bottom of the microfluidic microtiter plate developed by m2p-labs.